dashes1.jpg (985 bytes)

 [Back][Next]

-12 NOVEMBER 1944 - First Lieutenant George A, Barnes, pilot of "Daylight One Four", took off from Middleburg Island at 0925 to cover a strike on Ceram.
+First Lieutenant Hugh Pennington, pilot of "Daylight One Four", took off from Middleburg Island [Map] at 0925 to cover a strike on Ceram.
 When 35 minutes out, a P-38 buzzed him and radioed the Cat to follow.
 He had sighted a man on the beach, just East of Dore Bay on the Northwest coast of New Guinea.
 On approaching the survivor, the word "HELP" could be seen having been written in the sand in large letters.
 Lieutenant Barnes landed off shore, launched a life raft in which two crew members paddled ashore and took the survivor, Second Lieutenant Daniel L. Shaw, 67th Fighter Squadron, 347th Fighter Group, aboard.
 Lieutenant Shaw stated that while covering a strike on Kendari, 11 November 1944, his right engine was damaged and he ditched his plane believing that he would be unable to make his base.
 During the ditching, his Mae West was ripped open and he sustained minor lacerations to his feet and ankles.
 He was returned to his base at 1100.

 RESCUED P-38 PILOT: Lieutenant Daniel L. Shaw, 67th Fighter Squadron, 347th Fighter Group, Middleburg Island